UkiDLucas/Android-TensorFlow_YOLO/README.md

 - tv/monitor.
 The network only outputs one predicted bounding box at a time for now.
 The code can and will be extended in the future to output several predictions.

-GPUs are not currently supported by TensorFlow on Android.
-If you have a decent Android device you will have around two frames per second of processed images.

 Here is a [video](http://youtu.be/EhMrf4G5Wf0) showing a small demo of the app.

+**Credits:**

 *Nataniel Ruiz<br>
 School of Interactive Computing<br>
 Georgia Institute of Technology*

-Credits:
 App launch icon made by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com) is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).

-Disclaimer:
+**Note on usability:**

+GPUs are not currently supported by TensorFlow on Android.
+If you have a decent Android device you will have around two frames per second of processed images.
 The app is hardcoded for 20 classes and for the tiny-yolo network final output layer.
 You can check the following code if you want to change this:

 https://github.com/natanielruiz/android-yolo/blob/master/app/src/main/java/org/tensorflow/demo/TensorflowClassifier.java